- How is marijuana therapy being used by some members of the medical community?

 If the parent or caregiver has a reasonable suspicion that the child ingested products containing marijuana, the child should be taken to a physician or emergency department, especially if the child acts in an unusual way or is/feels sick.

 A. FDA has recently become aware of some marijuana products being marketed to treat diseases in animals.
 We want to stress that FDA has not approved marijuana for any use in animals, and the agency cannot ensure the safety or effectiveness of these products.
 For these reasons, FDA cautions pet-owners against the use of such products.

 A. Marijuana needs to be further studied to assess the safety and effectiveness for medical use in animals.
-To date, FDA has not approved marijuana for any use in animals.
+To date, FDA has not approved marijuana for any use in animals (see question and answer #4 above).
 If your pet is in pain, we urge you to talk with your veterinarian about appropriate treatment options.

 A. Signs that your pet may be suffering adverse effects from ingesting marijuana may include lethargy, depression, heavy drooling, vomiting, agitation, tremors, and convulsions.